Please see the Inquiry home page for more information.

 To examine the use of drones (unmanned aerial vehicles) by governments, for domestic and international, military and civilian purposes.

 Details about the aims and objectives of the APPG, and current focus areas, can be found on our About page.
-The Group has 76 Members of Parliament.
-It is chaired by Lucy Powell MP (Lab), Kirsten Oswald MP (SNP), and Baroness Stern (CB).
-Former chair Tom Watson MP (Lab) is Honorary President.
+The Group has 77 Members of Parliament.
+It is chaired by Lucy Powell MP (Lab), Kirsten Oswald MP (SNP), and Baroness Stern (CB) following the appointment of chair David Davis MP as Secretary of State for Exiting the European Union.
+Founder and former chair Tom Watson MP (Lab) is Honorary President.

 We hold meetings that serve to inform and engage parliamentarians on the use of this technology in areas of interest to members.
 These meetings are invitation only, but notices and any briefings and power points can be found on the meetings page.